cynthiateeters/hap-blog-starter/README.md

 HAP™ Educational Content © 2025 Cynthia Teeters.
 All rights reserved.

 HyBit A. ProtoBot™ (HAP™) character and the apprentice learning methodology are proprietary educational innovations.

+### Attribution

+This Eleventy site was originally copied from [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) by Zach Leatherman ([@zachleat](https://github.com/zachleat)): "A starter repository showing how to build a blog with the Eleventy site generator (using the v3.0 release)."